AmigaAbattoir/nova-omnisharp/omnisharp.novaextension/README.md

 ## Unity and "Unity Nova"

+To use Nova and this extension with a Unity project, you **need** to add a project to Nova with either in the root of the Unity project's folder or the parent folder.

 To setup Unity to use Nova as your editor, you'll need to use the **UnityNova** executable to launch Nova with the right parameters.
 Unity will send a line or column of zero, depending where it's called from.
 Nova isn't happy with that so this program will handle passing parameters to Nova that it will know either to just open a file, go to a particular line, or to go to a line and column of a file.

-Still working on making the extension install it.
+*NOTE:* Still working on making the extension install it.
 Right now, it will show a notification with a command to copy and paste in Terminal.
 You could probably go through Finder and Show Package Content to get to the same location:

 `~/Library/Application Support/Nova/Extensions/Omnisharp.novaextension/UnityNova`